vanderwijk/customize-admin/readme.txt

 Donate link: http://www.vanderwijk.com/wordpress/support/
 Tags: custom, admin, customize, logo, login, dashboard, css, meta Requires at least: 3.5
-Tested up to: 6.2
+Tested up to: 6.3
-Stable tag: 1.8.4
+Stable tag: 1.9.0

-With this plugin you can use customize the appearance of the WordPress login page and dashboard.
+With this plugin you can use customize the appearance of the WordPress login page, dashboard and head section tags.

 == Description ==

+Customize Admin is a powerful WordPress plugin that puts you in control of your website's login page and dashboard layout.
+With its intuitive features, you can effortlessly tailor the look and feel of your WordPress login page and dashboard, creating a seamless and branded experience for your users.

+Key Features:

-With this plugin you can use customize the appearance of the WordPress login page and dashboard.
-You can upload a custom image for the login screen and specify the link attached to the logo.
-By default you are redirected to the homepage of your site.
+Personalized Login Screen: Easily upload your custom image or logo to the login screen and define the link associated with the logo.
+Take your brand identity to the forefront and leave a lasting impression on your visitors from the very first interaction.

-You can find more information about this plugin and a screencast video which shows the plugin in action on the [plugin homepage](http://www.vanderwijk.com/wordpress/wordpress-customize-admin-plugin/).

-The Customize Admin plugin also allows you to disable selected dashboard widgets and it can also remove the WordPress meta generator tag from the head section in your website's html code.
+Streamlined HTML: Trim down and fine-tune your website's HTML code by selectively removing meta tags from the head section.
+Enjoy better control over your site's code and optimize it for improved performance and SEO.

+Widget Management: Take charge of your dashboard widgets!
+Customize Admin enables you to disable selected widgets, allowing you to declutter and streamline your WordPress dashboard effortlessly.

+Want to see the magic of Customize Admin in action?
+Check out the [plugin homepage](http://www.vanderwijk.com/wordpress/wordpress-customize-admin-plugin/) for more information and an enlightening screencast video that showcases the plugin's capabilities.

 == Screenshots ==